-Jordan Ridge Elementary is located in a stable community with low mobility rates.
+The mission of Jordan Ridge Elementary is: We are learners who lead.
+We commit to succeed.
 The school is working to provide students with a learning climate that will enable them to grow academically, physically, socially and emotionally.
 Our goal is to help each student master the basic skills and develop a life-long appreciation for learning.

-- Jordan Ridge is designed to serve 1130 students from kindergarten to sixth grade.
+- Jordan Ridge serves students in kindergarten through sixth grade.
 The school opened in 1987.
-Current enrollment is 990 and stable.
+Current enrollment is 975 and stable.

 - The school features all self-contained classrooms with exterior windows and interior hall skylights.
-A media center, multipurpose center, cafeteria, office suite and specialty areas complete this modern, attractive facility.
+A media center, multipurpose center, cafeteria, office suite and specialty areas complete the layout of the school.
 Portable classrooms have been erected to meet enrollment demands.

-- The school colors are silver and blue and the mascot is an eagle.
+- The school colors are silver, red and blue and the mascot is an eagle.

 - A delicious hot lunch is prepared in our kitchen daily.